Ex-UCLA gynecologist found guilty in LA sex abuse case - WHIZ News

 UCLA acknowledged it received a sex abuse complaint against Heaps from a patient in December 2017 and it launched an investigation the following month that concluded she was sexually assaulted and harassed, attorneys said.

-Heaps, however, continued to practice until his retirement in June 2018 amid the scandal.
+Heaps, however, continued to practice until his retirement in June 2018.
 The university did not release its finding in the investigation until November 2019 — months after Heaps was arrested.

 “UCLA Health is grateful for the patients who came forward,” the university said in a statement after the verdict.
 “Sexual misconduct of any kind is reprehensible and intolerable.
 Our overriding priority is providing the highest quality care while ensuring that patients feel safe, protected and respected.”